 Crown: A restoration that covers or "caps" a tooth.

 Dentures: Artificial teeth that are placed in your mouth after the remaining teeth are removed.

-Dry socket: A condition that sometimes occurs when the socket is slow to heal after a tooth is removed.
+Dry socket: A condition that sometimes occurs when a blood clot comes out of a socket after a tooth is removed before the socket has had time to heal.
 A dry socket can be very painful for several days.